RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 11. To purchase house gift (see Section VII.
 “Gift Account”).<sup>18</sup>
 See the Bylaws of Von Cramm, Inc and the Treasurer's Handbook by Jim Moss and Dave Burchfield for a more complete description of these duties.

-The compensation for the office of Treasurer includes no HIP, no cook group, and 1/5 off rent for a single room.<sup>34</sup> The treasurer must do a house chore.<sup>29</sup> The treasurer is elected for a year.
+The compensation for the office of Treasurer includes no HIP, no cook group, and 4.7% of rent for a single Cornell dorm room.<sup>34</sup> The treasurer must do a house chore.<sup>29</sup> The treasurer is elected for a year.
 If conditions surrounding the meal plan (such as low enrollment of outside meal plan members) makes it necessary, the Treasurer must cook.
-During semesters in which the treasurer cooks, their compensation should be increased to 1/4 off of rent for a single room.<sup>19</sup><sup>,</sup><sup>20</sup><sup>,</sup><sup>29</sup>
+During semesters in which the treasurer cooks, their compensation should be increased by the difference between not cooking and cooking meal plans.<sup>19</sup><sup>,</sup><sup>20</sup><sup>,</sup><sup>29</sup>

 ## Secretary
 The role of Secretary includes, but is not limited to, responsibility for: